Seri language: Stress

 Stress is contrastive in Seri.
 Although it usually falls on the first syllable of a root, there are many words where it does not, mostly nouns, as well as a small class of common verbs whose stress may fall on a prefix rather than on the root.
 An alternative analysis, recently proposed and with fewer exceptions, assigns stress to the penultimate syllable of the root of a word (since suffixes are never stressed and prefixes receive stress only as a result of phonological fusion with the root).
 This rule is also sensitive to syllable weight.
 A heavy final syllable in the root attracts stress.
 A heavy syllable is one that has a long vowel or vowel cluster or a final consonant cluster.
 (A single consonant in the syllable coda is typically counted as extrametrical in Seri.)

 Consonants following a stressed syllable are lengthened, and vowels separated from a preceding stressed vowel by a single consonant are also lengthened so that cootaj //ˈkoːtɑx// ("ant") is pronounced /[ˈkoːtːɑːx]/.
 Such allophonically lengthened vowels may be longer than the phonemically long vowels found in stressed syllables.
 The lengthening does not occur if the following consonant or vowel is part of a suffix (coo-taj, the plural of coo ("shovelnose guitarfish"), is /[ˈkoːtɑx]/, without lengthening), if the stressed syllable consists of a long vowel and a short vowel (caaijoj, a kind of manta ray, is /[ˈkɑːixox]/, without lengthening), or if the stressed vowel is lengthened to indicate intensity.
 It also does not affect most loanwords.

-Morphology

-Verbs, nouns, and postpositions are inflected word categories in Seri.
+Grammar